zulip/zulip-gci/tasks/2017/interactive-bots.md

   bot_name = 'message_info'
   ```

-* Replace the bot's exiting unit tests with the code below.
+* Replace the bot's existing unit tests with the code below.
 Our bot is expected to respond
 with a private message, so we need slightly more complicated testing methods:

   ```python